dhafirm/persons-finder/README.md

 - Responses must follow a JSON format

 You'll also need to build the logic and services for saving/retrieving locations and persons.

-Steps:
-- Clone the project
-- Implement required API's and services
-- Push your project to your personal github

-### Extra challenge
-### Add a million, 10 million and 100 million entries and challenge your API's efficiency

-For any questions, please reach out on: leo@getsquareone.app